aniket-salunke123/UIdesign/README.md

 # UIdesign - in this project i have created simple ui design of single webpage.
-For this project Html & Css are used.
+For this project HTML & CSS are used.